lgblgblgb/xemu/README.md

 Though, trying to type any BASIC *program* line causes ?PROGRAM MANGLED error, LIST commands then only displays endless PI signs :)

-What is emulated:
+What is emulated and what is not:

-* 65CE02 "core" instructions, but only ones, I needed on demand!
-So still, there are opcodes wouldn't even work and causes the emulator to exit!
+* 65CE02 "core" instructions, but only ones what I needed on demand!
+So still, there are opcodes wouldn't even work and causes the emulator to exit!!!!!
   65CE02 emulation is done by extending/modifying a 65C02 emulator (of mine) since 65CE02 is basically an extended 65C02.